xon-patrick/Chain-of-Dimensions-Calc/README.md

 ## Features

-- Takes from the user the nominal value and its upper and lower deviation for the increasing dimension:
+- Takes the nominal value and its upper and lower deviation for the increasing dimension from the user:

 ![Increasing Dim](images/cote_maritoare.png)